CPT’s mission is to raise consciousness and nurture compassion through groundbreaking performances and life-changing

-The most extensive of CPT’s development programs, Catapult is intended to move projects from early to mid-development phase to being “production-ready.”
-Each process is customized to the work.
-Projects may receive a series of readings, significant rehearsal time and workshop productions.
+The most extensive of CPT’s development programs, Catapult is intended to move projects that are outside the mainstream and align with CPT’s aesthetic from early to mid-development phase to being “production-ready.”
+Each process is customized and unique to the artist’s work.
+Projects may receive a series of readings, significant rehearsal time, and workshop productions.
 Playwright/Creators of Catapult projects will receive the Nord Family Foundation Fellowship and, while developing their work, will play an active role in the life of the theatre.